 You’ll find less recognizable fruits, too, like the rare banana passionfruit, and the banana-pineapple-soursop-hybrid known locally as “Delicious Fruit”, which has a wonderful custard flavor.

-In Porto, graze over a selection of cheeses, including the robust Serra da Estrela sheep’s milk variety made in the Serra da Estrela mountains, the highest range in Portugal.
+Try the best food in Porto and graze over a selection of cheeses, including the robust Serra da Estrela sheep’s milk variety made in the Serra da Estrela mountains, the highest range in Portugal.
 Savor slices of Queijo de Cabra Transmontano, a hard goat’s milk cheese, and the semi-hard Queijo de Nisa made with raw sheep’s milk from Alentejo, paired with a glass of port.
 Look for a deep red-hued, vintage port that displays notes of ripe plums, blackcurrant, and cherry for maximum impact.

 Pick up a bottle of Portuguese olive oil as a souvenir to take home as a reminder of the country’s rich gastronomic scene.